 How can I create my own drought-tolerant garden?

-Native plants, such as Oregon Grape, Snowberry, native grasses and flowers thrive once established in our gardens, helping to strengthen our native ecosystems.
-This helps our region practice good water conservation habits, protect park ecology and care for our watersheds.
+Native plants thrive and help strengthen our native ecosystems.
+They help our region conserve water and promote ecological diversity in our region.
 Native plants also create corridors of habitat and food sources for beneficial insects and wildlife.

-To help choose the right drought tolerant plants for your garden, please download and view the following PDF resources:
+To help choose the right drought tolerant plants for your garden, check out the list of PDF resources.